|obverse Chapter 7·||Turning Signs (Contents)||References||TS blog|

 We choose our world and the world chooses us.— Merleau-Ponty (1945, 527)

-There's a split in the infinitive from to have to have been to will be.— Finnegans Wake, 271
+There's a split in the infinitive from to have to have been to will be.[next]— Finnegans Wake, 271

 Changes of opinion are brought about by events beyond human control.
 All mankind were so firmly of opinion that heavy bodies must fall faster than light ones, that any other view was scouted as absurd, eccentric, and probably insincere.
 Yet as soon as some of the absurd and eccentric men could succeed in inducing some of the adherents of common sense to look at their experiments – no easy task – it became apparent that nature would not follow human opinion, however unanimous.
 So there was nothing for it but human opinion must move to nature's position.
 That was a lesson in humility.
 A few men, the small band of laboratory men, began to see that they had to abandon the pride of an opinion assumed absolutely final in any respect, and to use all their endeavors to yield as unresistingly as possible to the overwhelming tide of experience, which must master them at last, and to listen to what nature seems to be telling us.
-The trial of this method of experience in natural science for these three centuries – though bitterly detested by the majority of men – encourages us to hope that we are approaching nearer and nearer to an opinion which is not destined to be broken down – though we cannot expect ever quite to reach that ideal goal.from How to Reason, 1893 (R 407: 20–21, CP 5.384fn)
+The trial of this method of experience in natural science for these three centuries – though bitterly detested by the majority of men – encourages us to hope that we are approaching nearer and nearer to an opinion which is not destined to be broken down – though we cannot expect ever quite to reach that ideal goal.Over a century later, is ‘the trial of this method of experience’ still encouraging us?
+Or is it more like Kafka's Process? [next]— from How to Reason, 1893 (R 407: 20–21, CP 5.384fn)

 All dynamical action, or action of brute force, physical or psychical, either takes place between two subjects,— whether they react equally upon each other, or one is agent and the other patient, entirely or partially,— or at any rate is a resultant of such actions between pairs.
 But by “semiosis” I mean, on the contrary, an action, or influence, which is, or involves, a cooperation of three subjects, such as a sign, its object, and its interpretant, this tri-relative influence not being in any way resolvable into actions between pairs.The actions of a life form, being intentional at some level of intelligence or complexity, are essentially triadic because they involve signs mediating between events and actions in such a way that the interpretant action (the ‘dynamic interpretant’) is determined by some purpose or habit, although it is also caused by some dyadic action.
 For that dyadic aspect of causality as opposed to the triadic, Peirce often uses the Aristotelian terminology of efficient cause as opposed to final cause.
 However, genuine triadic sign-action involves both kinds of causation.
 The dyadic action between object and sign is essential to the sign-function we call indexical, as Peirce goes on to explain:EP2:411 (MS 318, 1907)